 I am a creature of habit, and essentially I like to form an intimate connection and relationship with a diary or a journal, otherwise I never end up becoming attached enough to use it properly.
 I realised that what I had really developed was a shopping addiction.

 The Big Decision

-So when I found myself later on in life faced with a whole shelf full of pristine Filofaxes and the dilemma of what to use them all for, I decided it was time to make the sacrifices that were a long time coming.
-I had to narrow down my collection to the organisers that I'm actually going to use everyday, and only then I would be able to form relationships with them, and stop being so afraid to ruin the brand-newness.
+So when I found myself later on in life faced with a whole shelf full of pristine Filofaxes and the dilemma of what to use them all for, I decided it was time to make the sacrifice that was a long time coming.
+I had to narrow down my collection to the organisers that I was actually going to use everyday, and only then I would be able to form relationships with them, and stop being so afraid to ruin the brand-newness.

 The Midori Traveler's Notebook